fgrka/e-commerce-website/README.md

 # E-Commerce :herb: Website with Firebase Authentication

-This project features a dynamic e-commerce website with a shopping cart and Firebase user authentication.
+Simple e-commerce website with a shopping cart and Firebase user authentication.
 The website is built using Vite.

 ## Key Features:
 * Product Management: Display products, add them to the cart, and manage quantities.